Breast Cancer in Males

 Understanding Breast Cancer in Males

-Male breast cancer occurs when cells within the breast tissue of a man proliferate uncontrollably.
-It’s not common, but it can happen.
-I’ve seen how surprised many men are when they learn about this disease.
-It’s crucial to understand that all individuals, regardless of gender, possess breast tissue.
+Male breast cancer occurs when cells within the breast tissue proliferate uncontrollably.
+It's not common, but it can happen.
+It's crucial to understand that all individuals, regardless of gender, possess breast tissue.

-- A lump in the breast or chest area
+• A lump or thickening in the breast or chest area

 Risk Factors for Breast Cancer in Males